Tax Implications of Selling a Home in 2025

 Capital gains tax implications of selling a home

 The biggest question at tax time for someone who recently sold a home is whether they’ll have to pay federal capital gains taxes on the profit.
-In short, capital gains are the amount of money you make from selling capital assets — property like homes, cars, investments, and other high-value items.
+Capital gains are the amount of money you make from selling capital assets, high-value items, such as homes, cars, and investments.

 According to Allec, if you sold a home last year, you may receive a 1099-S in the mail from the escrow company.
 “The thing to keep in mind is that the number on that 1099-S is not necessarily taxable,” Allec adds.
 “For one thing, the amount on that form is the gross proceeds, not net proceeds.”